ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 coordinate bounds like ''lat_bnds'') or problems with the actual data (e.g. cloud liquid water only instead of sum of liquid + ice as specified by the CMIP data request).

-As an extreme case, some others data sources simply are not NetCDF files and must go through other data load function.
+As an extreme case, some data sources simply are not NetCDF files and must go through other data load function.

 The ESMValCore can apply on the fly fixes to such datasets when